 We battle passionately for our clients.
 For each case, we build a team that best meets the needs of the client and the case.

-At Kreindler, Megan currently leads the plaintiffs’ 9/11 litigation, including the international litigation against the Kingdom of Saudi Arabia.
+At Kreindler, Megan currently leads our clients’ 9/11 litigation effort, including the international litigation against the Kingdom of Saudi Arabia.
 She has represented, among others, victims of the Mumbai terror attacks, individuals and businesses harmed by the BP Deepwater Horizon oil disaster and families of the passengers killed in the crash of Colgan Flight 3407.

 After graduating from Stanford University, Megan worked in Washington, DC at a national political party committee, on a Senate campaign and at a lobbying firm.
 Following her graduation from the University of Michigan Law School, Ms. Benett was the Albert M. Sacks Fellow at the Harvard Law School Criminal Justice Institute.